valtimo-platform/valtimo-documentation/introduction/modules/modules.md

 The Catalogi (Catalogues) API is a Dutch government API standard for defining the types of zaken and documenten that can be used in the Documenten API and Zaken API.
 A plugin is provided that allows for connecting to applications that provide a Catalogi API.

+### Contactmoment

+The Contactmomenten API is a Dutch government API standard for storage of and access to contactmomenten.
+A connector is provided that can be used to access the Contactmomenten API.
+This allows for the creation of contactmomenten.
+Any mail sent by Valtimo will be registered in this API.

 ### Documenten API